Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Current State of Explainable ML

 The discussion below summarizes how existing work maps to each use-case and our assessment of the status of current work with respect to these applications.
-It should be noted that directly explainable models are potentially applicable to all the use-cases.
+It's worth noting that inherently interpretable models are potentially applicable to all the use-cases.
 Therefore, we focus on the post-hoc methods in the summaries below.